 - Be Clear about the Why and Goals.
 As alluded to above, there may be many reasons why an organization wants or needs to move to passwordless authentication, from saving costs to improving end user satisfaction, to eliminating data breach risk.
 Generally, we see companies say they want all of the above, but it is important to prioritize these needs at more granular levels in relation to trade-offs between frictionless user experience, acceptable security risk and end-to-end completeness of solution that can achieve an acceptable ROI.
 Clear metrics should be established upfront that will enable your organization to know if the original goals have been met and if the project is a success.

 - Hard Switch or Soft Landing?
 Removing the password from an organization’s directories and networks can be intimidating (which is why we’ve invested heavily in our Customer and Professional Service teams), but it doesn’t mean it’s a step that needs to be taken day one.
-Optimally, the journey to true passwordless authentication needs to be a well thought plan that incorporates phases of new segments of the workforce and coverage of corner use cases.
+Optimally, the journey to full passwordless authentication needs to be a well thought plan that incorporates phases of new segments of the workforce and coverage of corner use cases.
 At TruU, we make it easy for our customers to have a passwordless solution that can co-exist with a network-based password and still lower credential theft risk substantially.

 - End User Training and Onboarding.
 In general, the user experience of passwordless authentication should be less intrusive than that of passwords and multi-factor authentication solutions.
 That said, end users need a basic level of understanding of how passwordless authentication will change the way they impact computing resources, particularly when it’s tied to a smartphone.